 Today is an important day.

-It is the beginning of 2017, but more importantly, it is the first day of the rest of your life.
+It is the first day of the rest of your life.

 Make a decision to commit to taking your life to the next level.